 The point is, the F key should be designed so that any and all methods

 is a Yamaha YAS62.
-Note the position of the F touchpiece in relation to the
+Note the position of the F touchpiece in relation

-I made it more of a workable mechanism, but it still
+and tweaking I made it more of a workable mechanism, but it still

 wasn't good enough to work reliably when rolling up the forefinger.
-If that's

-I was a little concerned about the octave key mechanism.
+was also a little concerned about the octave key mechanism.
 Whilst

 there's some merit in hearkening back to a bygone era, I think you